MicrosoftDocs/windows-powershell-docs/docset/windows/storage/Set-PhysicalDisk.md

 ## NOTES
 * When using the Windows Storage subsystem, this cmdlet works only on physical disks that have been added to a storage pool.
 * The `Microsoft.Management.Infrastructure.CimInstance` object is a wrapper class that displays Windows Management Instrumentation (WMI) objects.
 The path after the pound sign (`#`) provides the namespace and class name for the underlying WMI object.
+* When used in Failover Cluster, cmdlets from the Storage module operate on cluster level (all servers in the cluster).s

 ## RELATED LINKS